 (4) Raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles set forth in the Executive Order.

 This document was determined to be significant under E.O.
 12866 and was reviewed by the Office of Management and Budget under E.O.
 12866.
-It is not considered to be significant under E.O.
-12866 or the Department's Regulatory Policies and Procedures (44 FR 11034; February 26, 1979).
-The agency has prepared a regulatory evaluation as required by the DOT policies and procedures.
+Further, the agency has prepared a regulatory evaluation as required by the DOT policies and procedures.
 A copy of that evaluation has been placed in the docket for this rulemaking.
 The impacts of this final rule are summarized above in the section entitled “Benefits and costs.”

 B. Regulatory Flexibility Act